loda-lang/loda-programs/programs/oeis/list3.md

 * [A180359](http://oeis.org/A180359) ([L05 program](180/A180359.asm)): n^9+9n
 * [A180413](http://oeis.org/A180413) ([L04 program](180/A180413.asm)): Total number of possible knight moves on an n X n X n chessboard, if the knight is placed anywhere
 * [A180415](http://oeis.org/A180415) ([L06 program](180/A180415.asm)): (n^3 - 3n^2 + 14n - 6)/6.
+* [A180444](http://oeis.org/A180444) ([L07 program](180/A180444.asm)): a(n) equals the number of bispecial Sturmian words of length n, that is words which are prefix to two words of length n+1, and likewise suffix.
+Note that prefix and suffix are not independent, unless the word is also palindromic: see A000010.
 * [A180446](http://oeis.org/A180446) ([L07 program](180/A180446.asm)): Number of non-pentagonal numbers <= n.
 * [A180447](http://oeis.org/A180447) ([L06 program](180/A180447.asm)): n appears 3n+1 times.
 * [A180486](http://oeis.org/A180486) ([L03 program](180/A180486.asm)): Numbers of the form ceiling(A179896(j)/A018252(j)) where A179896(j) mod A018252(j) <> 0.